nilcm10/md_membrane_env/practical/README.md

 It outputs a PNG image on the same location where the .XVG file is.
 See how the different variables change along time until stabilized.

+> You're probably gonna notice the system isn't properly equilibrated (25 ps is not enough).
+Let's check a properly done equilibration, only the first step.
+Copy the `system_equi1*` files from the shared OneDrive link provided at the begining of the class, and repeat the visualization and the energetical analysis.

 #### Production

 Now we're ready to send the calculation.
 We're going to do a 100 ns long unbiased MD simulation.